 The John G. and Beverly A. Puente Library, on the ground floor of MCI Hall, has been designed to serve as a complete educational resource center for students, faculty, administration and alumni.
-Its main purpose is to provide learning resources to augment the university curricula.
+Its main mission is to provide learning resources to augment the university curricula.

 The library specializes in materials that support the technical and general studies curriculum of the university.
-Holdings include more than 10,000 books, audio recordings, DVDs, computer-based information, electronic databases and periodicals.
+Holdings include more than 10,000 books, DVDs, computer-based information, electronic databases and periodicals.
 The library's collection is devoted to computer, electronics, telecommunications engineering technology, and business.
-Access to materials owned by the Puente Library is provided via an online public access catalog (OPAC) and the Virtual Library on the Capitol website.
+The library also includes a fiction collection to support academic coursework and a general love of reading.
+Access to materials owned by the Puente Library is provided via an online public access catalog (OPAC) and the Virtual Library, which can be accessed via the library's page on the MyCapitol portal.
 Library facilities include group study rooms, WiFi ready library access, and individual network-ready study carrels that allow you to use laptop computers and other electronic study aids.
-The library also has computers available that have the software required by faculty.
+Software required by the faculty is installed on the library computers.
 These are available during the hours the library is open.